Breaking down a dream

 Lets see… 2500 beef on a bun would require that many buns at $3.00 a dozen then there would be the cost of about 800lbs of triple A Angus beef (certified..remember..no cutting corners here).
 We then have to fuel the barbeque, don’t forget the wrappers and the condiments.. geeze forgot about the cost of staff (well that would be free because we would be running it).
 Now this is getting real complicated.. and why do we have to pay taxes on the property when we don’t even own it?

 Well.. needless to say, when we got off the phone it was not pretty.
-Didn’t matter how we cut it, diced it or mixed it.
-Turns out, how much product we needed to sell to pay expenses, was the deal breaker !!
+Didn’t matter how we cut it, diced it or sliced it.
+Turns out the product we needed to sell to pay expenses, was the deal breaker !!

 Some dreams are worth pursuing and some aren’t.. some are realistic and others are best laid to rest.
 I never gave up on my dream, I just put it on the back burner to simmer and I still bring it out every once in awhile when I see an ideal location or a perfect building or…or…or……..